algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

 Here is the [Test plan](https://github.com/algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/blob/documents/documents/Quality_Assurance/TestPlan.md) of this project, it will help us determine the effort needed to validate the quality of the project under test.

-This test plan has been realised by Malo Archimaud, our quality assurance engineer.
+This test plan has been realised by Malo Archimbaud, our quality assurance engineer.

 # Functions to implement